-1. At the HMC, examine the service action event log for any open service action events.
-See "Viewing serviceable events by using the HMC" on page 40 for details.

-2. Are there any service action events that are open?
+- 1. At the HMC, examine the service action event log for any open service action events.
+See "Viewing serviceable events by using the HMC" on page 54 for details. - 2.
+Are there any service action events that are open?

 No: If the system attention LED is still on, use the HMC to turn off the LED.
-See "Activating and deactivating LEDs by using the HMC."
+See "Activating and deactivating LEDs by using the HMC" on page 53.
 This ends the procedure.